 One would hope that the development in Europe goes peacefully.
 For the time being, the separatist violent movements have been stalled – like in Corsica (France), Northern Ireland (UK) and the Basque region (Spain).
 The really big question is however what Europe would be like in 50 to 100 years.
 There is little reason to believe that all coloured areas on the map will come into effect as autonomous countries.

-Europe’s fate would to some extent be determined by how the disintegrated nation-states, and even a lame European Union, would be able to compete on the global stage.
+Europe’s fate would to some extent be determined by how the disintegrated nation-states succeed.
+Even a lame European Union would be able to compete on the global stage.

 Considering the changes we are watching around the world, I fear there is reason for pessimism on behalf of the European population.
 There is no reason to believe that a disintegrated Europe would benefit the continent’s position on the world stage.
 For instance I do not believe the Catalan effort to gain autonomy is good for themselves, Spain or Europe, in the long run.
 Nor is Brexit a particularly sound decision.